 Golightley, S. (2019) It’s Maddening: Re-Conceptualizing Embodiments of Mental and Physical Distress.
 Journal of Ethics in Mental Health, Special Issue VI, Disordering Social Inclusion: Ethics, Critiques, Collaborations, Futurities edited by Jijian Voronka and Lucy Costa.

-Golightley, S. (2020, forthcoming) ‘Ableism and Social Work Education in England and Scotland’, in Govinda, R., Menon, K., Mackay, F., and Sen, R. (eds.)
+Golightley, S. (2020) ‘Ableism and Social Work Education in England and Scotland’, in Govinda, R., Menon, K., Mackay, F., and Sen, R. (eds.)
 Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and the UK.
-University of Chicago Press / Zubaan.
+New Delhi: Zubaan.